sergegithub22/pirollonepage/README.md

 # Piroll One Page.
 Web-site HTML template.

-My the very first HTML template.
+My the very first :rocket: HTML template.
 A ~~little~~ very different from what I'm coding now.
 But it work.